-- The compensation for all Non-Executive Directors is not to exceed \$300,000 p.a. - Directors have no entitlement to termination payments in the event of removal for misconduct. - Ric Dawson, the Company's CEO was appointed on 24 October 2022.
+- The compensation for all Non-Executive Directors is not to exceed \$300,000 p.a. - Directors have no entitlement to termination payments in the event of removal for misconduct. - Mr Dawson was appointed as CEO on 24 October 2022.
 The full-time employment contract included annual remuneration of \$150,000 plus superannuation paid to his nominee consulting entity.
-Short-term incentive bonus may be paid at the Board's discretion.
-On appointment Mr Dawson received 2,000,000 unlisted options issued under the EIOP, exercisable at \$0.06 on or before 1 July 2026.
+On appointment as CEO Mr Dawson received 2,000,000 unlisted options issued under the EIOP, exercisable at \$0.06 on or before 1 July 2026.